facile-it/php-oauth2-http-client/README.md

 With the ability to use custom grant parameters for each request, is simple to exchange tokens (see [Token-Exchange (RFC8693)](https://tools.ietf.org/html/rfc8693)).

+Image that your API resources (service A) are protected, and the user should have his personal access-token (the subject token, maybe a JWT with user infos).
+Then, service A needs to make a request to another protected Resource Server (service B).
+You can't use the same access token provided by the user because the JWT audience is just for the service A, so you need to exchange the token with another one with the audience for the service B.

 ```php
 use Psr\Http\Client\ClientInterface as HttpClient;